 Unfair commercial practices

-The Government is introducing additional protections for businesses and consumers against unfair commercial practices.
+The Government has introduced additional protections for businesses and consumers against unfair commercial practices.

 Between December 2018 and February 2019, the Ministry of Business, Innovation and Employment (MBIE) consulted on options to introduce new protections against unfair conduct and unfair business-to-business contract terms.